Debbie Does Dallas: Legacy

+Stage musical

 In 2001, Debbie Does Dallas: The Musical was created by Susan L. Schwartz for the New York International Fringe Festival.
-In 2002 it was made into an Off-Broadway musical comedy of the same name.
-Unlike the original movie, the musical did not contain any actual sex or nudity, which caused some disappointment among people, as false hype had been made and the musical's producers did nothing to dismiss it.
-Since then, the show has been performed around the world, often with racier direction and more explicit choreography.
-The story, dialogue and characters are fairly faithful to the original film, with musical numbers standing in for sex scenes or added for comic effect.
-As recent as 2015, the musical version continues to be performed.
+In 2002, it went off-Broadway.
+Unlike the original film, the musical did not contain any actual sex or nudity.
+Since, the show has been performed globally, often with racier direction and more explicit choreography.
+The story, dialogue and characters are fairly faithful, with musical numbers standing in for sex scenes or added for comic effect.
+As recent as 2015, it continues to be performed.

+Television

-In 2005 a documentary called Debbie Does Dallas Uncovered was produced and shown on British television.
+In 2005, a documentary called "Debbie Does Dallas Uncovered" was produced and shown on British television.

+Remasters and re-releases

-In 2006, VCX employed Media Blasters to digitally re-master the movie from the original 35mm film into a "Definitive Collectors Edition" 2-Disc set on DVD.
+In 2006, VCX employed Media Blasters to digitally re-master from the original 35mm film into a "Definitive Collectors Edition" 2-Disc set on DVD.

-On April 11, 2007, Vivid Entertainment Group began including the original Debbie Does Dallas with a new release titled Debbie Does Dallas ...
-Again in DVD, Blu-ray, and HD DVD formats.
-It has also been remade with contemporary porn stars.
+On April 11, 2007, Vivid Entertainment Group began including the original feature alongside a new release, Debbie Does Dallas ...
+Again in DVD, Blu-ray and HD DVD formats.
+It has also been remade with contemporary porn actors.